 TMJ pain, discomfort, and popping sounds can be concerning and frustrating, especially if you have trouble eating or talking.
-At Smile Perfector Dental Group in the Carthay neighborhood of Los Angeles, California, David Shouhed, DDS, and the team can get effective relief from TMJ dysfunction and pain.
+At Smile Perfector Dental Group, serving Beverly Hills, Miracle Mile, and West Hollywood residents at the office in the Carthay neighborhood of Los Angeles, California, David Shouhed, DDS, and the team can get effective relief from TMJ dysfunction and pain.
 Experienced dentist Dr. Shouhed offers comprehensive TMJ treatment, so your mouth can look and feel as good as possible.
 Schedule an appointment by phone or online today to get help with your TMJ problems.

 The temporomandibular joint (TMJ) is the joint that connects your lower jawbone to your upper jaw in front of your ear on both sides of your skull.

 The TMJ is responsible for opening and closing your mouth and can also slide your jaw forward and backward slightly, enabling you to chew.

 The TMJ contains the bones of your upper and lower jaw, cartilage, and a small, flexible disc that provides cushion and gliding movement to the joint.
 With TMJ dysfunction (TMD) — also called TMJ or TMJ syndrome — you can experience: